adamgibbons/ics/README.md

 ### `createEvent(attributes[, callback])`

-Returns an iCal-compliant text string.
+Generates an iCal-compliant VCALENDAR string with one VEVENT.
-If callback is provided, returns a Node-style callback.
+If a callback is not provided, returns an object having the form `{ error, value }`, where `value` contains an iCal-compliant string if there are no errors.
-If callback is not provided, returns an object with error and value properties.
+If a callback is provided, returns a Node-style callback.

 #### `attributes`